-Meet Our Teachers
+Meet Our Staff

-Anna Grace earned a BA in Child Development from Mills College.
+Anna Grace earned her BA in Child Development from Mills College.
 She is a RCYT (Registered Children’s Yoga Teacher), a RYT (Registered Yoga Teacher), is trained in Trauma Informed Yoga and earned a Certificate in Wholebeing Positive Psychology.
 She has been working with youth with the full range of developmental and physical abilities for over 10 years in schools, homes, and community centers.

 Pono has been with One Generation Camp for the past 2 years.
 He keeps everyone endlessly entertained and often elicits many "aww"s from campers and parents alike at his cuteness.
 His favorite hobbies include belly rubs, chasing after his stuffy, and poking his nose in gopher holes.